-When submitting your Participation Agreement in Step 1 below, you will be asked to choose if you want to be able to provision ClinicalConnect access for your private practice staff who work under your authority.
+3. In Part 6 of the Participation Agreement, you will be asked to choose if you want to be able to provision ClinicalConnect access for your private practice staff who work under your authority.
 By selecting yes, you'll be provided instructions on how to complete a ~20-minute eLearning module that explains how you'll use an ancillary, web-based system to create ClinicalConnect accounts for private practice staff, so they can you assist in the delivery of healthcare to your patients.
 By selecting No, the physician will not be able to provision ClinicalConnect accounts for their private practice staff however, this selection can be updated in the future by the approved Sole Practitioner (physician) emailing email@example.com, and instructions to complete the eLearning module referred to above will be provided to the physician at that time.

 Next Steps When Ready to Apply to Become a Sole Practitioner in ClinicalConnect:

-Please be advised that by this stage, the ClinicalConnect Program Office, on your behalf, will have submitted some entries from your Participation Agreement (Step 1) to Ontario Health (Digital Services).
-Ontario Health (Digital Services) will assess your eligibility to be authorized to view data from provincial repositories listed above, and will contact you directly to have requisite agreements/activities completed, so the ClinicalConnect Program Office may enable access to repository data if/as you are approved as a Sole Practitioner Participant in ClinicalConnect.
+Please be advised that by this stage, the ClinicalConnect Program Office, on your behalf, will have submitted some entries from your Participation Agreement (Step 1) to Ontario Health.
+Ontario Health will assess your eligibility to be authorized to view data from provincial repositories listed above, and will contact you directly to have requisite agreements/activities completed, so the ClinicalConnect Program Office may enable access to repository data if/as you are approved as a Sole Practitioner Participant in ClinicalConnect.

 Step 3: Your Sole Practitioner Attestation will be reviewed by the ClinicalConnect Program Office.
 Assuming requirements are met thus far, and if you indicated in your Participation Agreement that you do want to be able to provision ClinicalConnect access for your staff, you will be emailed instructions to complete a short (~20 minute), one-time, Sole Practitioner eLearning module.
 This eLearning module serves as a reminder of your obligations as a Participant in ClinicalConnect, and provides instructions on how you will be able to use the Access Governance System to create, manage and attest ClinicalConnect accounts for your office staff.
 If you chose not to be able to provision access for your staff, you'll move onto Step 4 below.